 Administrative Areas: Office functions, staff breaks, payment station processing, and technology infrastructure

-Different service styles and concepts call for different floor plan approaches.
+Different service styles and concepts require a different approach to the floor plan.
 Here are the most common restaurant floor plan templates:

 Open Floor Plan